-Surveillance Capitalism is becoming an established notion with a number of meanings around the commodification of personal information, the Berlin lecture by the social psychologist Professor Shoshana Zuboff on 6 November 2019, organised by our partner Alexander von Humboldt Institute for Internet and Society, is already fully booked.
+Surveillance Capitalism is becoming an established notion with a number of meanings around the commodification of personal information, the Berlin lecture by the social psychologist Professor Shoshana Zuboff on 6 November 2019, organised by our partner Alexander von Humboldt Institute for Internet and Society.

 Hybrid Space Lab has been working on these issues, see the 2010 contribution of Elizabeth Sikiaridi and Frans Vogelaar to the publication “From Biopolitics to Noopolitics Architecture & Mind in the Age of Communication and Information”, edited by Deborah Hauptmann, Warren Neidich, Delft School of Design Series on Architecture and Urbanism.